umcloud/terraform-openstack-kubeadm/README.md

 Make sure you sourced your `openstack.rc` file before running `terraform apply`.

 By default one master and three worker nodes are bootstrapped.
 Please check [variables.tf](variables.tf) to see settings that you typically want to change.
+All scripts assume Ubuntu 16.04 as the operating system on the master and workers.

 After terraform finishes, you will be able to connect to the master and run this: